-What is a Restriction Orifice?
+What is a Restriction Orifice (RO)?

 Restriction orifice or RO, in short, is a flow control instrument device whose primary function to provide a restriction to the flow so that a controlled or restricted flow is achieved.
 Due to this restriction by the orifice plate, a pressure head drop from the upstream of the orifice to the downstream is observed.
 For a specific temperature and pressure condition, the orifice area at the outlet determines the volumetric flow rate of the fluid inside the pipe.
 Due to the high-pressure drop at the restriction orifices, it can create acoustic-induced vibration.
 Hence, studies must be performed by specialists.

-Orifice plate is basically a thin plate with an orifice in the middle.
+The orifice plate is basically a thin plate with an orifice in the middle.
 The plate is inserted between two flanges of a pipe for providing restriction or flow measurement.